Trisomy 16

 Trisomy 16 is a chromosomal abnormality in which there are 3 copies of chromosome 16 rather than two.
 It is the most common autosomal trisomy leading to miscarriage, and the second most common chromosomal cause (closely following X-chromosome monosomy).
 About 6% of miscarriages have trisomy 16.
 Those mostly occur between 8 and 15 weeks after the last menstrual period.

 A child cannot be born alive with an extra copy of this chromosome present in all cells (full trisomy 16).
 It is possible, however, for a child to be born alive with the mosaic form.

 Chromosome 16

-Normally humans have 2 copies of chromosome 16, one inherited by each parent.
+Normally humans have 2 copies of chromosome 16, one inherited from each parent.
 This chromosome represents almost 3% of all DNA in cells.

 Screening

 Micrograph showing chorionic villi-the tissue that is collected in CVS.

 During pregnancy, women can be screened by chorionic villus sampling and amniocentesis to detect trisomy 16.
 With the advent of noninvasive techniques for detecting aneuploidy, prenatal screening with tests using Next Generation Sequencing can be utilised before invasive techniques.
-This can cause fetal growth retardation.